robertdavidgraham/masscan/README.md

 extra seconds to be read on startup (masscan sorts the addresses and removes duplicates before scanning).

-Remember that masscan contains it's own network stack.
+Remember that masscan contains its own network stack.
 Thus, the local machine you run masscan from does not need to be IPv6 enabled -- though the local netowrk needs to be able to route IPv6 packets.